 - The average litter count for boxers is six to eight puppies per litter.

 - Just like any other dog breeds, gestation can last for around nine weeks or sixty-three days.
-Know more about dog pregnancy here!
+Learn more about dog pregnancy here.

 - The boxer bitch may not be entirely fertile during the first couple of years; hence, the puppy count may be below the average litter count.